Gluon Transverse-Momentum-Dependent Distributions from Large-Momentum Effective Theory: Factorization of gluon quasi-TMDPDFs

-where the physical TMDPDF $ f_1^g\left(x, b_{\perp}, \mu, \zeta\right)$ is what we are looking for.
-They are related to the quasi-TMDPDFs and the reduced soft function that can be accessed from Euclidean lattice QCD. $H\left(\frac{\zeta_{z}}{\mu^{2}}\right)$ is the hard matching kernel and can be calculated order by order.
+where $\t f_{1,R}^g$ denotes the renormalized quasi-TMDPDF matrix element using the method in Sec.~\ref{sec:gqtmdrenorm}. ${\bar f}_1^g=(P^+)^2 f_1^g/h(0)$ is the normalized $\overline{\rm MS}$ TMDPDF from which we can extract the physical TMDPDF $f_1^g$, $p. c.$ stands for power corrections. $S_r$ is the reduced soft function that can be calculated from a meson form factor~\cite{Ji:2020ect,Ji:2021znw,Deng:2022gzi} and converted to the $\overline{\rm MS}$ scheme.
+Here we assume it has been converted to the $\overline{\rm MS}$ scheme. $H_R$ is the hard matching kernel, which can be calculated perturbatively order by order.
 Up to the next-to-leading order, we have

 where $\zeta_z\equiv (2 x P^z)^2$.
 The hard kernel satisfies the renormalization group equation